darenft-labs/graph-api-template/README.md

 # Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

+## Contribution

+Your contribution is welcome and greatly appreciated.
+Please contribute your fixes and new features via a pull request.
+Pull requests and proposed changes will then go through a code review and once approved will be merged into the project.

+## License

+(c) 2022 DareNFT